PomHaffs/App---Pokedex/README.md

 ### App---Pokedex

 ##Description:
-Pokedex single page app.
-Allow for complete list of Pokemon and for each to be selected and relivent information displayed to user.
+Pokedex single page application allowing for complete list of Pokemon and for each to be selected and relivent information displayed.

 ##Cocoapods:
-Alamofire
+Alamofire - Elegant HTTP Networking in Swift

 ##API:
 Pokeapi

 ##Things I have learnt in this project:
-Live search bar functionality
+In app search bar set up and functionality CollectionView and CollectionViewCells useage
-CollectionView and CollectionViewCells
+Parsing data from CSV file
-Parsing data from CSV
+AVFoundation setup for playing and pausing audio ReSTful design
-AVFoundation for playing and pausing audio
+Multiple Alamofire search requests
-Lazing loading to allow for responsive app
+Layered JSON data requests